Every home needs a Health Check

 What to look for

-Check for any leaks under the sink and around taps, toilets and shower heads.
+Check for leaks and water damage under the sink and around taps, toilets and shower heads.
+Check water bills to identify any unexplained increase in water use.

 What to do

-If you find signs of a leak, call your local plumber to fix the issue before it becomes a bigger problem.
+If you find signs of a failed waterproof membrane, call a local tiler or waterproofing specialist to investigate and fix the issue.

 What you can do to help maintain wet zones:

-• Dry off wet surfaces and ensure proper ventilation
+- Dry wet surfaces and ensure proper ventilation.

-• Use extraction fans when using hot water
+- Use extraction fans when using hot water to reduce condensation.

 When to speak to a professional:

-• Problems with sealants, cracked tiles or grout
+- Problems with sealants, cracked tiles, missing grout.

-• Leaking taps, blocked drains or water flow issues
+- Leaking taps, blocked or slow drains or water pressure changes.

-We’ve put together some common issues to look out for and actionable steps you can take to prevent them.
-Remember, if it’s something you can’t fix yourself, get the help of an expert.
+We’ve put together some common issues to look out for and some proactive steps you can take to help prevent them turning into bigger problems.

 Surface damage